Improved Ventilation, Hands-free Water Bottle Stations at All Schools

 - All new schools being built meet or exceed health and safety standards.

-As a result of these steps, all classrooms in KPR will be serviced by either a stand-alone HEPA unit or a mechanical HVAC system.
+As a result of these steps, we can confirm that all classrooms in KPR will be serviced by either a stand-alone HEPA unit or a mechanical HVAC system.
 In addition, all schools will have hands-free water bottle filling stations.

 See the complete list of approved projects funded by federal and provincial grants here: Ministry Ventilation Report